sediqa01/atm-machine/README.md

 - **String** - To capitalize the usernames.
 - **Time** - To add the sleep() function to make a delay in the terminal for simulating the insert card.

+**Note:** I have installed the termcolor library and imported it into my program to color the code in the terminal , but when I applied I noticed that there was no sign that text has color , so I changed my mind and deleted the import library.

 ## Deployment